 4.5 Case Study

-To demonstrate the effectiveness and explainability of the proposed model, we chose one user at random from Douban-Book and visualize the hierarchical tree of user intention and preference [51,37].
+To investigate whether our proposed model is effective and explainable, we chose one user at random from Douban-Book and visualize the hierarchical tree of user intention and preference [51,37].
 We extract attention between a single category and the observe objects that correspond to that category for each user.

 As shown in Figure 4, there are three types of nodes.
 A category node is a broad term that encompasses a wide range of concepts.
 A concept is a collection of items that share some common attributes.
 Concepts, as opposed to coarse-grained categories and fine-grained entities, can assist in better representing users’ interests at a semantic granularity that is appropriate.
 An entity is a unique item that belongs to one or more concepts.
 There are three sorts of edges between nodes as well.
 The IsA relationship denotes that the destination node is a child of the source node.
 The involved relationship indicates that the destination node is involved in a source node-described item.